-If you use part of your property for short-term online accommodation via a peer-to-peer accommodation website and you aren't sure if the APTR applies to you, consider:
+If you use part of your property for short-term online accommodation via a peer-to-peer accommodation website and you aren't sure if the APTR applies to you, consider the following:

 - Is the rented area distinct from the main residence, such as being in a separate building or have a designated area within the main building?

 - Does the rented area have its own entrance, bathroom, and food preparation facilities?

 - Is the rented area primarily used by paying guests?

 If you have answered yes to some of these questions, you may meet the criteria for the APTR.

 Where further information is required, a valuer may be sent to your property to consider whether an apportionment (rating based on property use) is appropriate.

 When we receive your declaration

-If we receive your declaration before 3 July 2020, your first property rates instalment notice will reflect your new business rates and APTR.
+If we receive your declaration before 4 July 2021, your first property rates instalment bill will reflect your new business rates and APTR.

-If we receive your declaration after 3 July 2020, we may send you an amended property rates notice showing any changes to your business and APTR rates.
+If we receive your declaration after 4 July 2021, we may send you an amended property rates bill showing any changes to your business and APTR rates.

 If you have not received a declaration letter from us and your property is let out short-term through an online peer-to-peer accommodation website, please complete the

 short-term online accommodation declaration form.